Skip to main content

 • optimization

-• “The performance is abysmal, the engine can't load textures properly and in a timely manner (unlike its predecessors) and I can't for the life of me get it to look the way I want because the graphic settings that were once there are now gone.”
+• “The performance is abysmal; the engine can't load textures properly or in a timely manner (unlike its predecessors), and I can't get it to look the way I want because graphic settings once available are now gone.”

 • stability